Best Loire Valley Itinerary in 3 Days For Chateau Lovers (2025)

 Chateau d'Azay le Rideau 12

 But why are there SO many chateaux in the Loire Valley?
 Well, we have the Hundred Years’ War to thank for that.
+At least partially.

 The Hundred Years’ War began in 1337 and ended in 1453, with the English and French fighting over land.
 I mean, I can’t summarize a 100+ year war in just a sentence, but the Loire Valley was part of the disputed land.
 This is why if you ever visit Orleans, you’ll quickly realize how big of a deal Joan of Arc was because she helped liberate the city from the English!
 But I digress…